Beauty and the Beast (2017 film)

-Beauty and the Beast is a 2017 American musical romantic fantasy film.
-It is a live-action remake of Disney's 1991 animated film Beauty and the Beast, itself an adaptation of Jeanne-Marie Leprince de Beaumont's version of the fairy tale "Beauty and the Beast".
-Produced by Walt Disney Pictures and Mandeville Films, the film was directed by Bill Condon from a screenplay by Stephen Chbosky and Evan Spiliotopoulos, it stars Emma Watson and Dan Stevens as the title characters, with Luke Evans, Kevin Kline, Josh Gad, Ewan McGregor, Stanley Tucci, Audra McDonald, Gugu Mbatha-Raw, Ian McKellen, and Emma Thompson in supporting roles.
+Beauty and the Beast is a 2017 American musical romantic fantasy film and a live-action adaptation of Disney Animation's 1991 film, itself based on the French fairy tale.
+Directed by Bill Condon and written by Stephen Chbosky and Evan Spiliotopoulos, the film stars Emma Watson as Belle and Dan Stevens as the Beast, with Luke Evans, Kevin Kline, Josh Gad, Ewan McGregor, Stanley Tucci, Audra McDonald, Gugu Mbatha-Raw, Ian McKellen, and Emma Thompson in supporting roles.

-The live-action remake of Beauty and the Beast was first announced in April 2014, with Condon attached to direct.
+The film was first announced in April 2014, with Condon attached to direct.
 The cast members signed on between January and April 2015, and filming took place primarily at Shepperton Studios in England from May to August of that year.
 The estimated production budget was around $255 million.

 Beauty and the Beast had its world premiere at Spencer House in London on February 23, 2017, followed by its American premiere at the El Capitan Theatre in Hollywood on March 2.
-It was then released theatrically in the United States in standard, Disney Digital 3-D, RealD 3D, IMAX, and IMAX 3D formats, as well as Dolby Cinema, on March 17.
+It was released theatrically in the United States on March 17.
 The film received generally positive reviews from critics, who praised its cast, songs, and visual detail.
-It grossed over $1.2 billion worldwide, becoming the second-highest-grossing film of 2017 and the tenth-highest-grossing film of all time.
+It grossed $1.27 billion, becoming the second-highest-grossing film of 2017 and the tenth-highest-grossing film of all time.
 Amongst Disney's live-action adaptation remakes, it is the second-highest-grossing film to date.
 The film received several accolades, including nominations for Best Production Design and Best Costume Design at the 90th Academy Awards.